matteo-Donofrio-unipi/Machine-Learning---Project-/README.txt

 Commands:
--In order to check out the Regression Task, run the "regression_ML-CUP" notebook -In order to check out the Monks, run the three notebooks (Monk1, Monk2, Monk3)
+-In order to check out the Regression Task, run the "regression_ML-CUP" notebook -In order to check out the Classification Task, run the three notebooks (Monk1, Monk2, Monk3)